-We want to work with you as soon as possible, even before you start at University Campus Barnsley, to support your transition and to identify what you require to enable you to fully engage with your course and to get the most out of your studies.
+We want to work with you as soon as possible, even before you start at UCB, to support your transition and to identify what you require to enable you to fully engage with your course and to get the most out of your studies.

 Our staff will work with you on a confidential basis to explore what you need throughout your course in order to achieve your full academic potential, without this being compromised by your health or disability.